aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 ImapMessageInfoCollection messages = client.listMessages(query);
 ```

-### Filter Emails on Today's Date
+### How to Filter Emails on Today’s Date?

-#### Overview
+Using `ImapQueryBuilder`, you can create a filter that matches the exact calendar date of the message’s sent timestamp.
+This is useful for daily processing jobs that need to act on the newest messages only.

-Filter emails based on the current date to quickly access today's communications.
+The builder automatically formats the date according to the IMAP protocol, ensuring accurate server‑side filtering without additional client‑side parsing.

 ```java
 Calendar c = Calendar.getInstance();